ConatusForever/Analytic-Engineering-Projects/Data Engineering/CRM/ReadMe.md

 * Increase Operational Efficiency

 # Analytic Engineering Skills
-To develop this solution,I will leverage a variety of skills including:
+To develop this solution, I will leverage a variety of skills including:
 * SnowSQL CLI
 * SnowPark
 * Snowflake Virtual Warehouse